StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

 - `{COLUMN ｜ OPTIMIZE | ROLLUP}`:

-  - If `COLUMN` is specified, this statement shows tasks for modifying columns.
+  - If `COLUMN` is specified, this statement shows operations of modifying columns.
-  - If `OPTIMIZE` is specified, this statement shows tasks for optimizing table structure.
+  - If `OPTIMIZE` is specified, this statement shows operations of optimizing table structure.
-  - If `ROLLUP` is specified, this statement shows tasks for adding or deleting ROLLUP indexes.
+  - If `ROLLUP` is specified, this statement shows operations of adding or deleting the rollup index.

 - `db_name`: optional.
 If `db_name` is not specified, the current database is used by default.

 ## Examples

-1. Show the execution of tasks related to modifying columns, optimizing table structure, and creating or deleting ROLLUP indexes in the current database.
+1. Show the execution of operations of modifying columns, optimizing table schema, and creating or deleting the rollup index in the current database.

     ```sql
     SHOW ALTER TABLE COLUMN;